adamrushuk/PSvCloud/README.md

 A PowerShell module for VMware vCloud Director.

 ## Goals
-I've created various scripts for vCloud Director over the past few years, so I plan to use this module as an opportunity to refactor and share these scripts, applying the latest methods and best practices I've learnt recently around [The Release Pipeline Model](https://msdn.microsoft.com/en-us/powershell/dsc/whitepapers#the-release-pipeline-model) (Source > Build > Test > Release).
+I've created various scripts for vCloud Director over the past few years, so I plan to use this module as an opportunity to refactor and share these scripts one by one.
+I'll apply the latest methods and best practices I've learnt recently, with a focus on the process around [The Release Pipeline Model](https://msdn.microsoft.com/en-us/powershell/dsc/whitepapers#the-release-pipeline-model) (Source > Build > Test > Release).

 ### Source
 Use Git with a popular [branching model](http://nvie.com/posts/a-successful-git-branching-model/) geared towards collaboration.